rtoal/plang-glossary/README.md

 A composite value defined by means of an expression that generates the components of the composite.

 ### Concrete Class
-A class that is allowed to have instances.
+A class that _is_ allowed to have instances.

 ### Concurrency
 The modeling and coordination of independent and distinct computing activities whose execution spans may overlap in time.

+### Consumer
+A function taking an input (or inputs) but producing no outputs, other than perhaps side-effects.
+In concurrent enviroments, a process that accepts (streams of) data from another source.

 ### Continuation
 Roughly, a representation of “the rest of the program.”